New Faculty FAQs

 - The STC also has cameras, tablets, and additional technology available for checkout on the reserveit system.

-- Standup KIC™ scanners are available across from the main service desk in Mullins Library as well as in the Multimedia Room, Fine Arts Library, Chemistry and Biochemistry Library and the Physics Library.
+- Standup KIC™ scanners are available on level 4 of Mullins Library near the spiral staircase on the east side, as well as the Chemistry and Biochemistry Library and the Physics Library.

-- Scanners are also attached to some computer stations in the Tech Spot computer lab as well as in the Fine Arts and Chemistry and Biochemistry libraries.
+- Scanners are also attached to some computer stations in the Tech Spot computer labs as well as in the Chemistry and Biochemistry Library.

 How do I find books?